element-hq/ems-docs/src/integrations/Signal-Bridge.md

 ## EMS does not support the bridge as a primary device and the `register` command is not supported

 The EMS Signal Bridge is implemented as a secondary device bridge in order to prevent Signal from ratelimiting the bridge.
-This means that the `register` command is not suported and you still need Signal installed on your iOS or Android device.
+This means that the `register` command is not supported and you still need Signal installed on your iOS or Android device.